 Dr. Nguyễn Phan Quế Mai is committed to writing about war and injustice, to call for peace and equality.
 Her debut novel and first book in English, The Mountains Sing, is an International Bestseller and Winner of the 2020 Lannan Literary Award Fellowship.

 Born in Việt Nam in 1973, Quế Mai grew up witnessing the war’s devastation and its aftermath.
 Thanks to her academic achievements, she won a scholarship to attend university in Australia.
 Quế Mai has a PhD in creative writing from Lancaster University, and her eight books of poetry, short fiction, and non-fiction in Vietnamese have received some of Việt Nam’s top literary awards including the 2010 Poetry of the Year Award from the Hanoi Writers Association.
+In 2021, she was named one of 20 inspiring Vietnamese women by Forbes Vietnam.

 Passionate about literary exchanges to foster peace and reconciliation, Quế Mai has spent many years of her life translating poetry and other forms of literature.
 For her work in translation, she was awarded the Việt Nam Writers Association’s Award for Outstanding Contribution to the Advancement of Vietnamese Literature Overseas.